skyv26/faq-accordian/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🍲 Recipe Page <a name="about-project"></a>
+# 👨‍💻 FAQ Accordion <a name="about-project"></a>

-> The app displays a detailed recipe, including preparation time, ingredients, step-by-step instructions, and nutritional information.
-It features a responsive design, ensuring usability across devices.
-I implemented reusable components, dynamic rendering, and styled the interface using Tailwind CSS for a clean and modern look.
-This project allowed me to sharpen my skills in React, state management, and handling structured data, enhancing both functionality and user experience.
+> his project is a responsive FAQ accordion built as a challenge from the Frontend Mentor platform.
+It features collapsible sections for frequently asked questions, providing a clean and interactive way to display information.
+The app uses modern front-end technologies to ensure smooth transitions and a user-friendly design.
+It was a great opportunity to practice component-based development, state management, and responsive styling techniques.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Recipe Page App is frontend project
+> FAQ Accordion is frontend project

 <details>
 <summary>Front-end</summary>